Set Xcode build numbers to incremented or timestamps

 Auto-increment

 On Xcode 13+, the build and marketing versions live in build settings (CURRENT_PROJECT_VERSION and MARKETING_VERSION) and Xcode generates the Info.plist at build time.
 The simplest auto-bump uses Apple's agvtool.
-Run it as a pre-archive step or wire it into a Build Phase:
+One prerequisite: VERSIONING_SYSTEM must be set to apple-generic in build settings, or agvtool refuses with a "does not support AppleGeneric versioning" error — new project templates don't always set it.

 Timestamp